Delhi nursery admissions to begin Wednesday; application window to close on January 7 | Education

 A monitoring cell is being constituted in each district under the chairmanship of the deputy director concerned, who shall ensure that each private school uploads the criteria and their points on the online module and further, ensure that the school shall not adopt those criteria which were abolished by the department and upheld by the Delhi High Court.

 ''We welcome the decision of the government for starting the nursery admission process from tomorrow.
 Parents must be given a fair opportunity to choose the best school as per the needs of their child.
 Moreover, preschool education lays the foundation which aims at holistic development of a child’s physical, social, emotional, cognitive and creative needs.
-It will be a sigh of relief to parents as schools will be able to provide a congenial environment to children to explore, learn and grow when physically present in the school,'' said Sumedha Goel, director of MRG School, Rohini.
+It will be a sigh of relief to parents as schools will be able to provide a congenial environment to children to explore, learn and grow when physically present in the school,'' said Sumedha Goel, director of The Shri Ram Wonder Years, Rohini.

 ''Till the time schools are closed, learning process of the children will continue to be in online mode.
 With the new Omicron COVID-19 variant, cases are rising each day, and it has triggered concerns nationwide.
 Keeping the same in mind, it is imperative for parents to get children enrolled so as to bridge the learning gaps due to schools being closed,'' she added.